tylerharter/cs301-projects/spring19/p4/README.md

 The CS 301 midterm is coming up, so now is a good time to begin to study.
 A great resource for preparing is to look at the old midterm exam which is available [here](https://github.com/tylerharter/caraza-harter-com/tree/master/tyler/cs301/spring19/materials/old-exams).
 Since we've been learning about conditionals this week, for this project we'll build an automated study tool program to quiz you on the questions.
 You'll get practice with conditionals and while loops.

 Start by downloading `test.py`.
 Double check that these files don't get renamed by your browser (by running `ls` in the terminal from your `p4` project directory).
-You'll do all your work in a new `main.ipynb` notebook that you'll create and hand in when you're done.
+You'll do all your work in a new `main.py` file that you'll create and hand in when you're done.
 You'll test as usual by running `python test.py`.

 The lab this week is designed to give you practice with conditionals and while loops, so be sure to do the lab from home (if you missed it) before starting the project.